 Oahu and Kauai AJCs found value in the implementation of a customer relationship management (CRM) system.
 They recognized the need to implement a system of tracking and follow up with businesses.
 The issue that arose was "what system would be appropriate that technically aligns with the AJC's current information and data systems?"
 Discussion focused on two possible systems.
-The first system is HireNet Hawaii which already is in use and the other is possibly building a CRM system using the State's Salesforce platform.
+The first system is HireNet Hawaii which already is in use and the other is the "Salesforce" system that is being contemplated by other areas of the state and counties for implementation as a CRM system.
 Concerns surrounding funding, personnel allocation and facility resources as well as limitation on these resources generated vigorous dialogues.
 These concerns translated into implementation timelines that were varied.
 Oahu had a target of 90 days.
 Kauai targeted 90 to 120 days.
-Maui is concerned that the implementation of a CRM system and business services team may be unrealistic, citing budgetary and staffing limitations.
-The Hawaii County meeting was not able to discuss a CRM system due to time constraints.
+Maui is concerned that the implementation of a CRM system and business services team may be unrealistic, citing budgetary and time constraints.
+The Hawaii County meeting was not able to discuss a CRM system.